Akella17/Beta-VAE/README.md

 ## Why do we need disentanglement?

+- good interpretability
+- can aid an RL agent to achieve better transfer performance outside of the training data distribution
+- easy generalization, shows possibility to advance towards the robustness of biological intelligence

 ## Dataset Description

 [dSprites](https://github.com/deepmind/dsprites-dataset) is a dataset of 2D shapes procedurally generated from 6 ground truth independent latent factors.
 These factors are color, shape, scale, rotation, x and y positions of a sprite.